Deep Temporal Graph Clustering: Introduction

 \section{Introduction}

 Graph clustering is an important part of the clustering task, which refers to clustering nodes on graphs.
-Graph (also called network) data is common in the real world \cite{cui2018survey, liang2022reasoning, WLH2020GRL, meng2023sarf}, such as citation graphs, knowledge graphs, social networks, e-commerce networks, etc. In these graphs, graph clustering techniques can be used for many applications, such as community discovery \cite{rossetti2018community}, anomaly detection \cite{thiprungsri2011cluster}, bioinformatics \cite{MKA}, urban criminal prediction \cite{hajela2020clustering}, fake news detection \cite{ma2022curriculum}, social group analysis \cite{fan2022dynamic}, information retrieval \cite{ABSLearn, SymCL}, etc.
+Graph (also called network) data is common in the real world \citep{cui2018survey, Liangke_SymCLKG_TKDE, WLH2020GRL}, such as citation graphs, knowledge graphs, e-commerce graphs, etc. In these graphs, graph clustering techniques can be used for many applications, such as game community discovery, financial anomaly detection, urban criminal prediction, social group analysis, etc.

 In recent years, deep graph clustering has received significant attention due to its ability to enhance the representation learning capabilities of models in unsupervised scenarios.
 Nevertheless, existing deep graph clustering methods mainly focus on static graphs and neglect temporal graphs.
 Static graph clustering methods treat the graph as the fixed data structure without considering the dynamic changes in graph.
 This means that in many clustering-oriented real-world scenarios, temporal graph data can only be processed as static graphs.
 But in these scenarios, there are usually a lot of dynamic events, where relationships and identities of nodes are constantly changing.
-Thus the neglect of time information may lead to the loss of useful dynamic information.
+Thus the neglect of time may lead to the loss of useful dynamic information.

 Compared to static graphs, temporal graphs enable more fine observation of node dynamic interactions.
 However, existing temporal graph learning methods usually focus on link prediction rather than node clustering.
 This is because adjacency matrix-based deep graph clustering modules are no longer applicable to the batch-processing pattern based on the interaction sequence in temporal graphs.
 Thus we ask: what makes node clustering different between temporal graphs and static graphs?
 We attempt to answer this from the following perspectives.